Washington voter registration guide

 Washington voter registration deadlines

-- By-mail: Received 8 days before Election Day
+- Register to vote (online): 8 days before Election Day

 Washington voter registration rules